 Learn the hacking techniques used by the Internet’s most skilled professionals.
-CYBRScore Ethical Hacking Essentials, which includes 22 hands-on labs, will prepare you to exploit networks in the manner of an attacker in order to discover how protect the system from them, ensuring you’re ready to fill the role of an ethical hacker.
+This Ethical Hacking Essentials lab bundle, which includes 22 distinct, hands-on labs, will prepare you to exploit networks in the manner of an attacker in order to discover how protect the system from them, ensuring you’re ready to fill the role of an ethical hacker.

-This Lab Bundle is designed to align to EC-Council’s Certified Ethical Hacker certification — Course 2031, CEH Certification Training - Certified Ethical Hacker Exam Prep.
+This lab bundle is designed to align to the learning objectives found in EC-Council’s Certified Ethical Hacker certification — Course 2031, Certified Ethical Hacker (CEH v11) Training.

 Students will create a list of installed programs, services, and accounts in a Windows 2012 server environment using various tools and methods.